ScribbleLabApp/ScribbleLab/README.md

 > [!NOTE]
 > ScribbleLab is currently in development and not yet ready for production use.
 You are welcome to test the [latest alpha/dev build](https://github.com/ScribbleLabApp/ScribbleLab/releases/latest) at your own risk.
 We welcome feedback [here](https://github.com/ScribbleLabApp/ScribbleLab/issues).

-> [!WARNING]
-> ScribbleLab is not working as expected on iOS 17.4 beta.
-Please use Xcode 15.2 and iOS 17.3.1.
-Our developers are currently investigating this issue.

 ### Translations
 This README is available in different languages:
 [English](https://github.com/ScribbleLabApp/ScribbleLab/tree/main) · [Deutsch](https://github.com/ScribbleLabApp/docs/blob/main/translations/README~de.md) · [Italiano](https://github.com/ScribbleLabApp/docs/blob/main/translations/README~it.md) · [日本語 `(まだ利用できません)`]()